-E*TRADE has been available since the 1990s while Robinhood is newer to online brokerage having been founded in 2013 and becoming available to the public in 2015.
+E*TRADE is an online brokerage that has been available since the 1990s while Robinhood is newer to online brokerage having been founded in 2013 and becoming available to the public in 2015.
 It gained popularity because it offers a commission-free investing service.
 One can trade stocks, ETFs, options, and cryptocurrencies–all for free.
 Both platforms offer an account minimum of %0.
 Robinhood charges $0 in fees while E*TRADE charges $0.50 to $0.65 per contract for options depending on the size.

 In March of 2020, Robinhood experienced large outages that affected usage, leading to a class-action lawsuit.
 E*TRADE ranked higher in every category in 2020 except for low cost.
 Robinhood might be best for users who are new to investing and can only invest a small amount of money.
 E*TRADE becomes the better option if you are an investor with a greater sum of money and are active in investing and want customizable options.